 Our smartphones have become the bridge to our professional, educational, and personal world.
 We obsessively check our DMs during our free time.
 Or we pretend to “look at the time” when we actually think we got a notification.

 The thing is, you can actually end up adding three hours of phone time without even realising it!
 It’s got to stop.
-Especially if we want to make a change and disconnect for a moment, we will have to put our phones down.
+Especially if we want to make a change and disconnect for a moment, we will have to put our phones down – especially from the constant barrage of COVID-19 news.
 Yup, the group chat can wait.

 #2 Take A Moment To Be Present